Clayton Kershaw’s brilliance on display for Mariners, if not their fans

 Then again, the Mariners would just as well avoid him if possible.
 While he’s tough on all hitters, Kershaw has been particularly dominant in interleague play.
 His outing against the Mariners was his 40th interleague start.
 He has a 20-5 record with a 2.17 ERA.
 In 273 1/3 interleague innings, he’s struck out 303 batters.

-“Unfortunately you are going to have days like this,” Seager said.
-“Fortunately for the young guys, there’s not a lot of too man Clayton Kershaw’s out there.
-So they don’t have to worry about that on an every-day basis, which makes it a little bit easier.”
+“Unfortunately you are going to have days like this,” Seager said. “”Fortunately for the young guys, there’s not too many Clayton Kershaws out there.
+So they don’t have to worry about that on an everyday basis, which makes it a little bit easier.”

 The Mariners’ lone run off Kershaw came in the fourth inning when Seager pulled a 3-1 slider in the middle of the plate into the right-field seats for his fifth homer of the season.
 The Mariners had just four total hits in the game, going hitless against the Dodgers bullpen.